Life Insurance for Seniors Over 70: Options, Costs, and What to Expect in 2026

 Typical monthly cost ranges at age 70 to 79

 Rates vary by carrier, health, and state.
 The table below reflects general ranges for a $15,000 final expense whole life policy in average health.
 Use the senior life insurance calculator to model your specific age and coverage amount.
+These are estimates only.

 AgeFemale (est. monthly)Male (est. monthly)